outsiderintrospector/outsiderintrospector/README.md

 ![Alt Text](https://github.com/outsiderintrospector/outsiderintrospector/blob/main/Personal%20Profile%20LinkedIn%20Banner.gif?raw=true)

 # SCORPION DEV

 ## FULL-STACK DEV || COMUNICATOR || ARTIST

 ---

-> **👋🏻 I’love to talk about the future, art and new ideas** 🔮
+> **👋🏻Hello!
+I’love to talk about the future, art and new ideas** 🔮

->
+🌎 I have a background in audiovisual arts , music and a Global Comunications bachelor’s degree in course 🔥 Interested in any kind of scalable projects and creative companies, competent in the Scrum mode and with personality type perfect for working on teams,with great ideas on the desk and a problem solving mind.

-🌎 I have a background in audiovisual arts , music and a Global Comunications bachelor’s degree in course 🔥  i love to think deeply and evolve .Currently i’m sharpening my skills learning about web3 and Blockchain.
+I love to encourage my creativity and vision...

 -curious and creative-
 -Team Player-
 -CatLover-